rindow/rindow-openblas/README.md

 TMP>set PATH=%PATH%;\path\to\OpenBLAS\bin
 ```

+For Ubuntu, if you don't see the bre-build binary you want, click "Show all xxx assets" at the bottom.
+You will see the hidden prebuilt binaries.
-For Ubuntu, use the apt command to install the deb file.
+And use the apt command to install the deb file.

 ```shell
 $ sudo apt install ./rindow-openblas-phpX.X_X.X.X-X+ubuntuXX.XX_amd64.deb